-The uncertainty in the project scenario should be defined as the square root of the summed errors in each of the measurement pools.
+The uncertainty in the project scenario should be defined as the weighted average error of each of the measurement pools.
 For modeled results use the confidence interval of the input inventory data.
 For wood products with measured and documented harvest volume removals use zero as the confidence interval.
 For estimated wood product removal use the confidence interval of the inventory data.
 The errors in each pool can be weighted by the size of the pool so that projects may reasonably target a lower precision level in pools that only form a small proportion of the total stock.